 Child inclusive mediation is aligned to The UN Convention on the Rights of the Child as well as The Children's Act 1989.
 Each piece of legislation emphasises the need for children's wishes and feelings to be considered and their right to be consulted in decisions that affect them.

 Children also have a right to speak to a child counsellor or child inclusive mediator - but either parent can exercise a veto on this.

 The recommendation is that children over the age of ten should be made aware of this right.
 However, the parents must be aligned and in agreement before the children can be invited to speak to a mediator.
 This does not exclude children younger than 10 from being involved, but the parents maintain the right to decline child inclusive mediation.

 How does child inclusive mediation work?

-If both parents agree to child inclusive mediation, then the mediator will take the parents through some screening questions.
+If both parents agree to child inclusive mediation, then a CIM Mediator will be appointed and the parents through some screening questions.
 These may include:

 - Asking the parents to think about how they will react if they hear certain types of feedback